Rambo-Li/Leetcode/README.md

     The complexity comes from starting point/s, which nodes to put on the queue, and how to represent the visited set.
 13. Intervals.
     --- two values
+    If you sort the intervals, then only the right end matters.